Prof Jarlath Killeen B.A. (Dublin) Ph.D. (N.U.I.) F.T.C.D.Professor; Head of School

-My research focuses on the literature and culture of Victorian Britain and Ireland, though I also have a longstanding interest in eighteenth-century Ireland and especially the history and pre-history of Gothic literature on this island.
+My research focuses on the literature and culture of Victorian Britain and Ireland, though I also have a longstanding interest in eighteenth-century Ireland, especially the history and pre-history of Gothic literature on this island.

 To date, I have written five monographs: two on Oscar Wilde - The Faiths of Oscar Wilde (Palgrave, 2005); The Fairy Tales of Oscar Wilde (Ashgate, 2007) - and three on Gothic literature: Gothic Ireland (Four Courts Press, 2005); Gothic Literature, 1825-1914 (University of Wales Press, 2009); The Emergence of Irish Gothic Fiction (Edinburgh University Press, 2013).
 All five focus extensively on the significance of religion in cultural studies.
-I have also edited two collections of essays on major writers of Irish Gothic literature, Oscar Wilde (Irish Academic Press, 2010) and Bram Stoker (Four Courts Press, 2013).
-I am editing a collection of essays on Sheridan Le Fanu, due for publication in 2016.
+I have also edited three collections of essays on major writers of Irish Gothic literature, Oscar Wilde (Irish Academic Press, 2010); Bram Stoker (Four Courts Press, 2013); Joseph Sheridan Le Fanu (Peter Lang, 2016).
 I also organized two major international symposia in Trinity College on Bram Stoker (2012) and Sheridan Le Fanu (2014).
-At the moment I am writing articles on the romance writer Nora Roberts, the actor Tod Slaughter, the Irish Victorian improvement writer Mrs. Hall, Varney the Vampire and Victorian hygiene, Irish Gothic literature, and beginning a book-length study of the discourse of childhood in eighteenth-century Irish writing and culture.

 Prior to my appointment to Trinity College, I was Lecturer in Victorian Literature in Keele University, Staffordshire (2004-05).
 I have also lectured in Irish Studies, in both Ireland (in University College Dublin) and Canada (at the University of Toronto),

-I am convenor of the Senior Freshman module in Victorian Literature and the Junior Freshman module on Genre: The Novel.
-Much of my teaching involves the study of popular literature, including Victorian Gothic and Victorian children’s literature, and I am particularly interested in the intersection of religion and contemporary popular literature, the popular romance, the discourse of the child in literature and culture, and Gothic and horror in all their manifestations.
+I am convenor of the Senior Freshman module in Victorian Literature.
+Much of my teaching involves the study of popular literature, including Victorian Gothic and Victorian children’s literature, and I am particularly interested in the intersection of religion and literature, the popular romance, the discourse of the child in literature and culture, and Gothic and horror in all their manifestations.

 I have supervised PhDs in many areas, including: